 Reason is the organ of truth, but imagination is the organ of meaning.” - C.S.
 Lewis

 Our imaginations construct stories about the world that answer big questions about life.
 Why are some people bad and other people good?
 What is a successful life?
 What are virtues I should attain?
 These answers come from stories, either big, mythic tales or simple family narratives.
 We are told these stories from parents, pastors, books, tv, culture.
 And as we hear these stories our imaginations grab a hold of them and we filter life through them.

 Our imaginations create heroes.
 In mid-century America imaginations were formed from mythic images like Marlon Brando on a motorcycle and Marilyn Monroe on a New York Sidewalk.
 For others their heroes are Mother Theresa or Batman.
 Your heroes might be celebrities you see on the magazine stands or someone you follow on twitter.
 Our imaginations are constantly at work to remake ourselves in the image of our heroes.

 Our imaginations are formed by metaphors.
 Metaphors are an imaginative tool that explain something in light of something else.
 A modern metaphor many people use is comparing our brains to computers.
 “Let me process that” or “I need a mental reboot”.
 That kind of language comes from the the "My-Brain-Is-A-Computer Metaphor", and it shape the way we imagine ourselves and others around us.

+Have you ever tried to change someone's mind with a well crafted argument just to find that the person doesn’t seem to care?
+Their imagination has already been shaped and reason isn’t going to suddenly reshape it.
 Yet we continually try to change people with reason.
 Why?
 Well, it is quick and exact.
 Reason is pointed and sharp.
 Like a knife.
 With reason you can explain things with precision and try to cut away error.
 And this is an important exercise in many contexts.
 But it doesn’t win people’s hearts.

 Don’t be cavalier about what stories you watch, what rituals you participate in, the heroes you adopt and the metaphors you use.
 These things are your leverage points.
 If you want to change your imagination start here.